tappleby/laravel-auth-token/README.md

 ### Setup

-Add the pacakge to your `composer.json`
+Add the package to your `composer.json`

     "require": {
 		...